geometrhythm/geometrhythm-legacy/README.md

 Finally, the polygon that appears in the center of the ring, connecting the onsets of the rhythm, was a perfect job for HTML5 Canvas.
 It overlays on top of the CSS+jQuery elements, and draws lines that keep up with the rhythm whenever it's animating, by tracking coordinates of the CSS cells.

+### Note

+The analysis data visualizations were written at an insane pace at the last minute and do not reflect my best coding practices.
+For a better impression of the good coding style I'm capable of, look to the [rhythm ring widget](app/assets/javascripts/rhythm_ring), which demonstrates much better modularity and expressiveness.

 ## Backend

 Geometrhythm uses these core technologies: